 The Luncheon –

 We kicked off the luncheon with a salad course consisting of individually plated nachos.

 Yes, nachos.
 So fun!

-In addition to our signature cocktail, we offered lemonade, iced tea, white and rose wines.
+In addition to our signature cocktail, we offered lemonade in a pretty dispenser, iced tea, Sauvignon Blank and Rose wines.

 The Sweets –